|Double Take 21

 Organized by Albert Mobilio, Double Take is a unique reading series that asks award winning and emerging poets, novelists, editors, and artists to trade takes on shared experiences.

-Wo Chan* and Nicole Shanté White* get married.
+Acting Sad: Wo Chan* and Nicole Shanté* talk on Performance and Depression.

 Leonard Schwartz and Zohra Saed investigate languages of resistance.